Post-COVID Condition/ Post-COVID-vaccination syndrome

 Patients diagnosed with long COVID syndrome and cognitive deterioration had significantly reduced long-interval intracortical inhibition that depends on slow inhibitory post-synaptic potentials mediated through GABA receptors and an abnormal pattern of intracortical facilitation, which is associated with glutamatergic excitatory signaling.

-Topic: SARS-CoV-2 and Neuroimmune Diseases
+SARS-CoV-2 & Neuroimmune Diseases

 Autoantibodies against peripheral nerve structures have been found in 18% of patients with post-COVID-19 vaccination syndrome